Conversion table format

 This is the format in which most of the unicode.org tables come.
 It has the

-advantage of being very easy to manipulate using grep
+advantage of being very easy to manipulate using grep and

 My preferred table format for tables I generate myself is: